Find Grad Schools

 5 Yearly Graduations

 University of Florida comes in at #3 on our list of the most popular colleges offering master's degrees in comparative law.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 5 people received their master's degree in comparative law from UF.
-Around 45% of these students were from an underrepresented racial-ethnic group, and 55% were women.
+Of these students, 29% were women and 29% were members of underrepresented racial-ethnic groups.

 #4